uvaai/pdp/algorithms/en/index.md

-# Algorithms
+# Module 1

-The schedule for this week is as follows:
+The deadline for both Python for Data Processing and Introduction to Machine Learning is **Friday February 5th at 17:59**

 | Day             | Python for Data Processing | Introduction to Machine Learning | Seminars                                                          |
 |-----------------|----------------------------|----------------------------------|-------------------------------------------------------------------|